Jmv20632/Machine-Learning-EEG-Seizure-Classification/README.md

 like support vector machines to convolutional neural networks.
-A MATLAB implementation was attempted utilizing segmentation sizes of 3 and 10 seconds as well as utilizing a primarily time and frequency based feature set and a signal decomposition based feature set.
+A MATLAB implementation was attempted utilizing segmentation sizes of 3 and 10 seconds as well as utilizing a primarily time and frequency based feature set and a signal decomposition based feature set.
 The results of other machine learning frameworks were successful in differentiating seizures from normal EEG signals.
 The MATLAB implementation was also successful generating high classification accuracy, with logistic regression being the